-Experience designers are putting in a lot of effort in making the user experience different and smooth.
+Experience designers are putting in a lot of effort into making the user experience different and smooth.
 Unique strategies are being devised to make products distinctive

 Ever thought about what inspired the design team behind your Macbook to add an almost invisible button on the side that tells you the remaining battery life on pressing it?
 Or the ever-changing interface of Facebook on our devices, in the guise of improving the user experience.
 Since innovation wasn’t enough to keep a product relevant, designers are now increasingly working on adding different kinds of user experience to their products, in order to give it an edge over the others.